Cyber Monday Savings 🔔 Free Tools & More SHOP NOW

 Put crumbs of bait on pieces of waxed paper and place them near ant trails.
 Trails are invisible, so the way to identify them is to watch ants traveling in a straight line; early in an infestation, that unbroken line marks the trail of scent they leave for other ants.
 Replace crumbs daily (store leftover bait in a small sealed container or wrapped in plastic wrap at room temperature for up to two weeks), and ensure that traps and extra bait are out of reach of pets and children.

-If you don’t have a full-blown infestation, and prefer a green method safe to sprinkle freely around kids and pets, use diatomaceous earth (DE).
+If you don’t have a full-blown ant infestation, and prefer a green method that’s safe to sprinkle freely around kids and pets, use diatomaceous earth (DE).
 Though soft and powdery to the touch, the substance contains the ground-up fossils of aquatic organisms called diatoms, which on a microscopic level has sharp edges that cut into ant bodies.
 DE won’t wipe out a colony, but any ants that cross over the powder will dry out and perish.
-Purchase only food-grade DE (available on Amazon).
-Do not use DE manufactured for swimming pool filters, because it contains added chemicals.
+Purchase only a food-grade product, such as Harris diatomaceous earth.
+Do not use DE that is manufactured for swimming pool filters, because it contains added chemicals.

 Sprinkle DE inside cabinets, on windowsills, around doors, and anywhere else you occasionally see ant activity.
 It will work indefinitely unless it gets wet.
 If using DE outdoors, reapply after rain.

-After getting rid of an active infestation with a homemade ant trap, follow this two-part prevention program to make your home less attractive to the little buggers.
+After getting rid of an active infestation with a homemade ant trap, follow this two-pronged plan to make your home less attractive to the little buggers.

 Reduce how attractive your abode is to the pests by: